 Avoid hitting on a sensitive nerve

-Many brick and mortar stores have closed their doors to adhere to social distancing.
-With that, many online retailers have introduced discounted shipping and promotional codes to encourage more online shopping.
+Taking the recent example of COVID-19, many brick-and-mortar stores were forced to close their doors to adhere to social distancing.
+Lots of retailers then introduced discounted shipping and promotional codes to encourage more online shopping.
 While this is a great way to keep your customers happy, it’s key that it’s not seen as your attempt to profit off the situation.

-It might go without saying, but don’t set your promotional code as something like “COVID19” or “virus”, as this is likely to upset people.
+It might go without saying, but don’t set your promotional code as something like “COVID19” or “VirusPromo”, as this is likely to upset people.

 Similarly, you should be cautious of what imagery you use across your email and social media marketing at this time.
 While they worked a few weeks ago, images showing crowds of people or people holding hands would now be considered insensitive.
 Often, it might be necessary to not use any image beyond your logo.